Domestic Violence and Sexual Assault Unit

 If you are the victim of abuse, you will be assigned a victim witness advocate to keep you informed of court proceedings.
 You have the right to be notified of the proceedings and to submit a victim impact statement to the court at sentencing.

-In addition, the Northwestern District Attorney’s office sponsors many domestic violence prevention programs, including a free alarm program (AWARE) in conjunction with ADT Security, and the DVIP project, which provides victims of abuse access to trained domestic violence advocates shortly after the police response.
+In addition, the Northwestern District Attorney’s office sponsors many domestic violence prevention programs, including the DVIP project, which provides victims of abuse access to trained domestic violence advocates shortly after the police response.

 Domestic violence happens at an alarming rate out of the public eye and behind closed doors.
 Its victims are young and old, may have a disability or be able-bodied, gay and straight, rich and poor and are from all racial and ethnic backgrounds.